janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 you may not want others to look at it yet, or at least give some kind of signal that it may be changed or even rewritten.

-Code Review Horror: after you reviewed a difficult changeset, the author pushes 10 more commits that completely change the implementation strategy, invalidating your review.
+Code Review Horror: after you reviewed a difficult changeset, the coder pushes 10 more commits that completely change the implementation strategy, invalidating your review.

-Code Review Horror: after you point out obvious problems in the code, the author tells you that "he knows", the code so far was just a temporary step, he was just about to do some cleaning up of exactly the things you pointed out.
+Code Review Horror: after you point out obvious problems in the code, the coder tells you that "he knows", the code so far was just a temporary step, he was just about to do some cleaning up of exactly the things you pointed out.

 Reviewing the merge request
 ---------------------------